Although Chelsea FC Women are the biggest and best women's soccer team in the English…

 It all peaked in the 2006-07 season, when they won six major trophies and didn’t lose a game.
 In the league that year, they played 22, won 22, scored 119, and conceded 10.

 Akers retired after a treble win in 2008-09, and the glory slowly faded — as if it could be sustained at that level!
-Other clubs started trying harder and spending more, and Arsenal’s last trophy was the league in 2018-19.
+Other clubs started trying harder and spending more, and Arsenal’s last league title was in 2018-19, however, they have since won the League Cup twice in 2023 and 2024.
 Still, they have finished as low as fourth in the league just twice in all their history.

 As one might imagine, it’s also been a parade of star players: Marieanne Spacey, capped by England 91 times; Faye White, England’s captain for 10 years; Daniëlle van de Donk, who led the Netherlands to the European championship and World Cup Final; Kim Little, multiple Player of the Year awards; Vivianne Miedema, the all-time league goals leader; and now Tobin Heath of the dominant United States Women.